ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/52-better-hash-functions.md

 because most or all bits of the key value contribute to the result.
 For example, consider records whose keys are 4-digit numbers in base 10, as shown in @fig:MidSquare.
-The goal is to hash these key values to a table of size 100 (i.e., a range of 0 to 99).
+The goal is to hash these key values to a table of size 100 (that is, a range of 0 to 99).
 This range is equivalent to two digits in base 10.
 That is, $r = 2$.
 If the input is the number 4567, squaring yields an 8-digit number, 20857489.
 The middle two digits of this result are 57.